jjain25/fintech_project/README.md

 List technologies and tools used:

 Programming Languages: Python
-Libraries: numpy, pandas, scipy, yfinance, MinMax scalar, Discuss how the model's success or accuracy was evaluated, and summarize any notable findings.
+Libraries: numpy, pandas, scipy, yfinance, MinMax scalar, plotly, matplot, Discuss how the model's success or accuracy was evaluated, and summarize any notable findings.